-This Bride Wanted To Replace Her Maid Of Honor For Not "Losing Baby Weight," & Seriously, WTF
+A Bride Wanted To Replace Her Maid Of Honor Over Baby Weight & OMG, WTF

 During the summer, it's not uncommon to have a wedding on your calendar every other week.
 It's wedding season!
 And while they're mostly joyous occasions, sometimes weddings can be more drama than anything else, unfortunately.
 Take, for instance, the story of a real bride who actually threatened to replace her maid of honor for not "losing baby weight".
 No, that's not an exaggeration... it really happened, and it's ridiculous.
 Because as if carrying a baby and giving birth isn't emotionally draining and hard enough.